by Dr. Robert Berdan

 Mosquito proboscis Left: Bright field microscope Right: Scanning electron microscope - false coloured approx. 600X.
 These pictures are perhaps easier to appreciate as most of us have been bitten by a mosquito - now you can see what they stick into you - ouch!

 In the past I recorded images from the scanning electron microscope on 35 mm or 6 x7 cm black and white film.
 Today digital cameras and computers are used to capture the images.
 It's an amazing world we live in and when we begin to look more closely we begin to discover interesting things all around us.
-In a future article I will explore the world of macrophotography using image stacking and show how photographers are capturing arthropods and other animals up close with incredible depth of field - it may be as close as most of can get to owning a scanning electron microscope.
+In a future article I will explore the world of macrophotography using image stacking and show how photographers are capturing arthropods and other animals up close with incredible depth of field - it may be as close as most of us get to owning a scanning electron microscope.
 RB

 References and Additional Links.